Create a

 Developing a contingent workforce strategy

 Developing an outsourced or contingent workforce strategy to address gaps in critical skills and general talent shortages requires careful consideration of various factors.
-It requires the same due diligence that accompanies any business strategy – clarifying business objectives, plans and goals, assessing related talent requirements, identifying gaps to be filled, determining the best sources for the needed talent, bolstering hiring and employment processes to meet greater volumes, and installing a continuous evaluation process.
+It requires the same due diligence that accompanies any business strategy—clarifying business objectives, plans, and goals; assessing related talent requirements; identifying gaps to be filled; determining the best sources for the needed talent; bolstering hiring and employment processes to meet greater volumes; and installing a continuous evaluation process.
 Key steps include:

 1. Understand/clarify business plans and objectives